shteou/go-ghpr/README.md

 # go-ghpr (GitHub PRs)

-`go-ghpr` is a simple wrapper around Git and GitHub which helps to automate making changes to GitHub reositories via Pull Request.
+`go-ghpr` is a simple wrapper around Git and GitHub which helps to automate making changes to GitHub repositories via Pull Request.

 ## Features